 4. Rugged Geek RG1000 Jump Starter With Air Compressor

-Want the best jump starter with air compressor that you can take anywhere?
+Want the best jump starter with an air compressor that you can take anywhere?
 Rugged Geek has you covered with the RG1000, which has the best power to weight ratio you’ll find in a jump starter.

 The RG1000 weighs less than 5 pounds (less than 1 pound, without the clamps).
 Its slim, rectangular design is easy to slip into a backpack for off-roaders and campers, too.
 The rubberized housing resists damage from drops or bumps for durable, reliable charging wherever you go.

-It’s pretty impressive how many features the RG1000 offers considering its compact size.
+It’s pretty impressive how many features the RG1000 offers, considering its compact size.
 While there are no outlets, you can charge devices with dual USB ports, and there’s even a special charging port specifically for laptops.
 The 3-mode safety flashlight and LED display with voltage indication are other helpful features of note.

 - Compact, super-portable design

-- Intelliboost function makes the most of the jump starting power
+- Intelliboost function makes the most of the jump-starting power

-- 3-mode LED flashlight
+- Three-mode LED flashlight

 - Removable jumper cables for easier storage

 - Two USB ports and one laptop charging port built-in